Skip to main content

 Textures

 The term Textures refers to bitmap images that are stored on the graphics card.
 WebGL2 can support 1D, 2D, and 3D textures.
 The WebGL context can only have a limited number of textures active at one time (with the command activeTexture deterimining which textures are available).
 A WebGL 2 context provides a minimum of 32 total loaded textures, with a fragment program able to access at least 16 concurrently.
 You can think of these active textures as slots that are available for the shaders to access.
 NiiVue consistently uses the same slots for specific textures.
 While this is not required by WebGL, it simplifies the code (e.g. otherwise many calls to bind textures to specific slots of the style gl.activeTexture(gl.TEXTURE2); gl.bindTexture(gl.TEXTURE_3D, this.overlayTexture)).
 This means that each draw call does not need to explicitly set the active textures.
-Therefore, slots 0..7 should be considered reserved and not used for other functions.
-The code currently uses slots 8..15 transiently, so these could be easily used by other functions.
+Therefore, slots 0..8 should be considered reserved and if required these slots should be returned to the intended use when not needed.
+The code currently uses slots 9..15 transiently, so these could be easily used by other functions.

 • TEXTURE0_BACK_VOL: Background volume.
 This 3D scalar bitmap stores the voxel intensities of the background image.